Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 Because of this design, there is almost zero risk of contamination.
 You won’t see any nasty white film on top of the ferment.
 You can make bigger batches of ferments without worrying about having to toss an entire batch.

 You can even store these ferments in a basement or root cellar.
 The sealed design will prevent them from picking up musty smells.
 This isn’t the case with open fermenting crocks.
-While they may still be safe to eat, it isn’t pleasant to eat pickles which taste like your basement.
+While they may still be safe to eat, it isn’t pleasant to eat pickles that taste like your basement.

 - Incredibly easy